Everybody wants to get their finances straight. We hear it all of the time... "Are you investing? What stocks do you own? Have you opened an IRA?"

 Don't get me wrong, it can be a tough process and there isn't always a straightforward choice.
 But that is why we at Investing Simple are here to help.
-Today we are going to be doing a comprehensive review of Betterment vs Stash, two cutting edge investing platforms that are competing for your business.
+Today we are going to be providing a comprehensive comparison of Betterment vs Stash, two cutting-edge investing platforms that are competing for your business.

 We'll be comparing the merits of both platforms as well as who each platform makes the most sense for.
 By the end of the article, you'll have a clear picture of where both of these brokers truly shine and which one you'll be best served by.

 Betterment is one of the original robo-advisors and has gone on to become one of the dominant players in the space.
 Users answer a few questions about their risk tolerance and goals and Betterment creates a custom-built portfolio to meet their needs.
 The platform allows you to be completely hands-off with your investing, however, there is a fee for this service.